-OWAFS The requirement to issue an assigned fixed Mach number to flights in the NAT is not required for the provision of air traffic control service.
+Note: Routes involving more than one OCA may result in multiple Oceanic Entry is not required for the provision of air traffic control service.
 (PANS-ATM)

 Procedural Control Term used to indicate that information derived from an ATS Surveillance system flight level, and Mach.